Lancaster is approximately a 10 minutes drive from our accommodation to the historic city.

 Williamson Park has 54 acres of parkland with woodland walks and has great views over Morecambe Bay and the Lake District; it is free entry into the grounds.
 The Park has Ashton Memorial, an Edwardian Butterfly house and a cafe.

-There is still loads more in Lancaster, but this was just to name a few things to do in Lancaster.
+There is still plenty more to do in Lancaster, but this was just to name a few things to do in Lancaster.